 Turner told police he penetrated the victim but claimed it was consensual.
 However, his behavior, as well as the fact that the victim remained unconscious for several hours after Turner was caught, told a different story.

 Slam-dunk case, right?
 Indeed, Turner was convicted in March on three felony sexual assault charges.
 Considering how rare prosecutions of and convictions in sexual assault cases are, the three convictions seemed like a victory.
-Enraged by what seemed like an unjust sentence, the backlash against judge Persky has been swift.

 But on June 2, trial judge Aaron Persky sentenced Turner to just six months in county jail, with the possibility of release after three.
 (Turner will also have a probation term and will be required to register as a sex offender.)
 The prosecution had recommended six years in prison out of a possible 14.
 But Judge Persky expressed concern that a longer sentence might have a “severe impact” on the defendant.